doriszd/numpy-random_new/README.md

 NumPy (Numerical Python) is a linear algebra library in Python.
 It is a very important library on which almost every data science or machine learning Python packages such as SciPy (Scientific Python), Matplotlib (plotting library), Scikit-learn, etc depends on to a reasonable extent.
 NumPy is very useful for performing mathematical and logical operations on Arrays.
 It provides an abundance of useful features for operations on n-arrays and matrices in Python.

+# About Assignment

+The aim of this assignment is to:

+1. Explain the overall purpose of the Numpy package.
+2. Explain the use of the “Simple random data” and “Permutations” functions.
+3. Explain the use and purpose of at least ﬁve “Distributions” functions.
+4. Explain the use of seeds in generating pseudorandom numbers.

+### 1. Purpose of the Numpy package

 The focus of this project is to focus on pseudorandom numbers as they are a sample of numbers that look close to true random numbers but are generated using some deterministic process.
 As computers can not produce random numbers itself, they need packages and algorithms that would deal with it.
 Numpy.random package is one of the libraries in Python that generates pseudorandom data.

 Within the package there are many different functions and distributions.
 You can find more information about numpy.random package and its features here: https://docs.scipy.org/doc/numpy-1.15.0/reference/routines.random.html#